Ashworth Brothers Mill

 Ashworth Brothers Mill is an historic mill complex located on Globe Mills Avenue in Fall River, Massachusetts.
 The mill was constructed for the manufacture of textile carding machinery.
 The site was determined eligible for the National Historic Register in 1983, but omitted due to owner's objection.
+It was listed in 2023 following a subsequent owner rescinding the objection and seeking listing to qualify for Federal Rehabilitation Investment Tax Credits.